mostafafrm/fastapi_docs_helper/README.md

      docker-compose down --rmi local
      ```

-- Your extension should be ready under `build` directory.
+     Your extension should be ready under `build/` directory.